-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment Power Factor Requirements (as required under S5.3.5 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) Method 1 (of 1): Direct measurement and calculation of power factor when not generating Every 3 years and following plant change Only applies where there is a circuit breaker, allowing auxiliary supply to be drawn through the main connection point Power factor within allowable range / specification Quality of Electricity Generated (as required under S5.2.5.2 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 41 Method 1 (of 2): (a) Direct measurements using power quality meters to derive: i. voltage fluctuation levels; ii. voltage balance; and iii. harmonics, flicker and negative phase sequence voltage; and Following plant change Performance of generator and its contribution to power quality needs to be separated from the contribution of others Achieve performance standard or demonstrate consistency with plant characteristics used in determining original compliance
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment Power Factor Requirements (as required under S5.3.5 in versions 1-30-49 of the Rules, the initial Code, and all amended versions of the Code) Method 1 (of 1): Direct measurement and calculation of power factor when not generating Every 3 years and following plant change Only applies where there is a circuit breaker, allowing auxiliary supply to be drawn through the main connection point Actual capability directly demonstrated Power factor within allowable range / specification Quality of Electricity Generated (as required under S5.2.5.2 in versions 1-3049 of the Rules, the initial Code, and all amended versions of the Code) 19 Method 1 (of 2): (a) Direct measurements using power quality meters to derive: i. voltage fluctuation levels; ii. voltage balance; and iii. harmonics, flicker and negative phase sequence voltage prior to synchronisation; and Following plant change Performance of generator and its contribution to power quality needs to be separated from the contribution of others Achieve performance standard or demonstrate consistency with plant characteristics used in determining original compliance